kawaicheung/book-on-naming-things/manuscript/Ch_WhyNamingMatters.md

 # Why naming matters

 One of the main goals of good software writing should be clarity.
-We write code that eventually needs to be understood by someone else, even if that someone else is us a few months from now.
+We write code that someone else must understand, even if that someone else is us a few months from now.
 Clear code makes figuring out the programmer's original intent less daunting.

-But, there are other goals we strive for.
+But, there are other goals we simultaneously strive for.
 Sometimes, by their very nature, these goals pull us away from clarity.
-We choose them to gain something at the cost of some amount of misdirection and obfuscation.
-But, we reason that the tradeoff is worth it.
+We add some amount of misdirection and obfuscation for the benefit of something else.
+We reason that the tradeoff is worth it.
 This is where the heated debates begin.

-In a keynote speech at RailsConf 2014, David Heinemeier Hansson argues that many of these goals aren't worth trading away clarity.
-We blindly overvalue their worth because we are taught that writing code is, first and foremost, a _science_.
-We are, first and foremost, _engineers_.
+In a keynote speech at RailsConf 2014, David Heinemeier Hansson argues that many of these goals aren't worth the trade for clarity.

-This leads us to dogmatic reasoning.
-If you aren't writing tests first, you aren't writing professional code.
-Test coverage and other quantifiable metrics dictate the quality of your codebase.
-Good coding is governed by hard rules like the SOLID principles or the Law of Demeter.
+The primary example he gives is test-driven development.
+In this approach, we design constructs around tests first.
+Test coverage, and other quantifiable metrics, govern what makes for quality code.
+Hansson vehemently argues that TDD bends the design of your code in such a convoluted way that the benefits aren't worth the trade-off.

+On a higher level, it is because writing software is still seen through the lens of _computer science_ and _engineering_ that we blindly follow laws, principles, and metrics as the path toward better code.

 Hansson argues that the kind of programming we do -- building information systems maintained over time by multiple people -- is rarely science.
 We are far closer to _writers_ than we are to _scientists_.
-The principle goal of all good code is clarity -- and clarity isn't a metric achieved by following a set of laws.
+And so, the principle goal of all good code is clarity -- and clarity isn't a metric achieved by following a set of laws.

-One way to consistently promote clarity is by naming things well.
-This is a book about how to name constructs in code better.
-It is _not_ a book about writing perfect, pristine code itself.
-In fact, most of the examples in this book show code that is far less than perfect -- realistic code you've probably written yourself or inherited from others.

-Through renaming classes, methods, and properties of imperfect code, you'll see how we can improve upon it immediately.
-I believe iteratively improving names over time, much like iteratively refactoring code over time, is the only practical way to maintain a clear codebase.

-While this book is specifically dedicated to naming, naturally, other programming concepts will occasionally surface.
-For instance, naming properties in a bloated class in a certain way might expose an opportunity to create a new class.
-Or, naming a method accurately (if in an ugly way) might reveal that the method is doing too much.
-Sprinkled throughout this book are other programming principles, but all through the lens of naming things.

-If you've picked up this book already, I probably don't have to convince you why naming things well is a critical aspect of good software writing.
-But, you may need to convince your manager or other stakeholders who might not reap its immediate benefits.
-This section might not fully convince them either, but we can both say we tried our best.

-Here are a few reasons to invest the time in naming things well.

-### A timeless skill

-Naming is an essential aspect of every programming language.
-It doesn't matter where you are in the stack or what kind of programming you do.
-If you name things well, you write better code.
+If clarity is the end goal, then naming things well is the primary path.
+It is a skill that's essential no matter where you are in the stack or what kind of programming you do.
+If you name things well, you write clearer code.
 It's a skill set that will never become outdated over time (and if it does, it would mean the robots have officially taken everything over anyways).

+Here are a few other reasons to invest the time in naming things well.

 ### Speed and accuracy